 Durango has fantastic dining options - From fine dining to a casual night out, to kid friendly establishments, you will be delighted with everything Durango has to offer.
 The hardest part will be knowing which one to visit first.
 See a full list of all the dining options here.
 If you are in town during the summer months, find a downtown Ambassador who will be happy to help you some referrals on best places to eat.

-Free concerts in the Park - Located in Downtown Durango's Buckley Park on Thursdays at 5:30pm June through July.
-Picnics, blankets, and lawn chairs are encouraged with Fired Up Pizzeria offering a selection of food and beverages throughout the evening.
+Free concerts in the Park - Located in Downtown Durango's Buckley Park on Thursdays at 5:30pm June 22 through August 3.
+Picnics, blankets, and lawn chairs are encouraged.
+For further information & music line-up, visit DurangoConcerts.com